 8. How Can You Advise Organizations That Want to Install a Costing System?

-Such organizations should come up with systems that will satisfy the needs of their different concerns.
+Such organizations should develop systems that will satisfy the needs of their different concerns.
 They should also consider several principles as follows.
 First, there should be little disturbance of the current organization of the unit.
 The system should also be introduced gradually and be easy to operate.
-Lastly, the staff should be involved, given that the success of any system is pegged to them.
+Lastly, the staff should be involved, given that the success of any system is pegged on them.

 9. How Do You Ensure That a Costing System is Efficient and Useful?

 This begins in the installation stage.
 I will first ensure that my organization installs a system that blends in with its processes.
-Afterward, I will ensure that all the reports and analyses from the system have relevant information and are produced at timely intervals.
+Afterward, I will ensure that all the reports and analyses from the system have relevant information and are produced promptly.
 I will also ensure that the system produces information in the relevant form and of high levels of accuracy.